jaimiles23/Educational-Typing-Game/design&research/activity_ideas.md

 ### Detailed description
 > concept still in brainstorm

 A map is generated with X fruit in the middle.
 Users are tasked to defend their fruit from animals coming to eat (steal) it.
 Animals spawn with a 'word' value and move towards the fruit.
 The user may 'pop' the animal off the map by correctly typing the word value above its head.
-When an animal reach the fruit, the animal picks it up and carries it off the map.
+When an animal reaches the fruit, the animal picks it up and carries it off the map.
 When an animal is popped off the map while carrying a fruit, the fruit will land in the animal's previous position.
 The game is over when the animals steal all of the user's fruit.

 ### Auxiliary features: